Is the Dominican Republic safe for travelers in 2022?

 Is The Dominican Republic Safe?

 Dom Rep is for those who are looking for that little bit extra to add to the sun and sand.
-You’ll find some of the best places to visit in the Dominican Republic are within easy reach of the capital.

 But is Santo Domingo safe as the Bahamas or Barbados?
-Or are do travelers need to take safety precautions?
+Or do travelers need to take safety precautions?

 This guide is designed to help set the record straight.